zhexiao/ezhost/docs/index.rst

 .. _feature-docs:

 .. toctree::
-   :caption: Recommand Use with vagrant
+   :caption: Recommend Use with vagrant
    :maxdepth: 2

    Features/index